-- 2.1 For Cabinet to approve a variation to the waste contract with Urbaser, to retain the existing weekly collection service for residual waste from MOP in accordance with appendix A. - 2.2 For Cabinet to approve a further increase in the revenue budget of £xxxx p.a to fund these additional costs
+- 2.1 For Cabinet to approve a variation to the waste contract with Urbaser, to retain the existing weekly collection service for residual waste from MOP in accordance with appendix A. - 2.2 For Cabinet to approve an increase in the revenue budget for 2019/20 of £68k to fund these additional costs. - 2.3 For Cabinet to note that the £164k increase in expenditure budget required annually to retain weekly collections from MOPs will be incorporated in the draft revenue budget for 2020/21.